La Paloma (film)

 La Paloma is a 1959 West German musical film directed by Paul Martin and starring Bibi Johns, Karlheinz Böhm and Harald Juhnke.
 It takes its title from the traditional Spanish song "La Paloma".
-The film wa shot at the Spandau Studios in West Berlin and on location in Lisbon.
+The film was shot at the Spandau Studios in West Berlin and on location in Lisbon.
 The sets were designed by the art directors Helmut Nentwig, Heinrich Weidemann and Paul Markwitz.